Nebraska Wage Garnishment Laws

 Same paycheck, two very different results.

 Numbers make the head-of-family rule concrete.
-Assume a Nebraska worker with weekly disposable earnings of one thousand dollars.
-The minimum-wage floor protects the first thirty hours of federal minimum wage, so the comparison is between the percentage cap and the amount above that floor; for a paycheck this size, the percentage cap is the binding limit.
+Assume a Nebraska worker with weekly disposable earnings of $1,000.
+The floor prong of Neb.
+Rev. Stat.
+25-1558(1)(b) puts the first $217.50 of the week out of reach, so the amount above the floor is $782.50 — far more than either percentage — and for a paycheck this size the percentage is the binding limit.

 Example one: standard debtor, no dependents

-Twenty-five percent of one thousand dollars in disposable earnings is two hundred fifty dollars.
-A single creditor’s writ may take up to two hundred fifty dollars from that week’s pay, leaving the worker with seven hundred fifty dollars.
+Twenty-five percent of $1,000 in disposable earnings is $250.
+A single creditor’s writ may take up to $250 from that week’s pay, leaving the worker with $750.
 That is the ordinary outcome for a Nebraska debtor who does not support anyone.

 Example two: same paycheck, head of family

 Now assume the identical thousand-dollar paycheck belongs to a parent supporting a child.
-The cap drops to fifteen percent, so the garnishment is one hundred fifty dollars, and the worker keeps eight hundred fifty dollars.
-The creditor collects one hundred dollars less every single pay period purely because the head-of-family status applies.
-Over a year of weekly pay, that is more than five thousand dollars in difference on the very same wage.
+The cap drops to fifteen percent, so the garnishment is $150, and the worker keeps $850.
+The creditor collects $100 less every single pay period purely because the head-of-family status applies.
+Over a year of weekly pay, that is more than $5,000 in difference on the very same wage.

 Example three: a lower paycheck near the floor